GerritCodeReview/k8s-gerrit/helm-charts/gerrit/README.md

 - `gerrit.basePath`

     Path to the directory containing the repositories.
-The chart mounts this directory from a persistent volume to `/var/gerrit/git` in the container.
-For Gerrit to find the correct directory, this has to be set to `git`.
+The chart mounts this directory from a persistent volume to `/var/gerrit/shared/git` in the container.
+For Gerrit to find the correct directory, this has to be set to `shared/git`.

 - `gerrit.serverId`